Resident of Tel Sheva, married, father of seven.

 Born and raised in the Negev.

-Singular mother to Shir.
+Singular mother to Shir and Dor.

 Holds a bachelor’s degree in political science and sociology and an MBA – specializing in non-profit management.